westerveltco/django-email-relay/README.md

 ### Deprecation Policy

-Any changes that involve models and/or migrations, or anything else that is potentially backwards incompatible, will be split across two or more releases:
+Any changes that involve models and/or migrations, or anything else that is potentially backward incompatible, will be split across two or more releases:

-1. A release that adds the changes in a backwards compatible way, with a deprecation warning.
-This release will be tagged with a minor version bump, e.g. `0.1.0` to `0.2.0`.
+1. A release that adds the changes in a backward compatible way, with a deprecation warning.
+This release will be tagged with a minor version bump, e.g., `0.1.0` to `0.2.0`.
-2. A release that removes the backwards compatible changes and removes the deprecation warning.
-This release will be tagged with a major version bump, e.g. `0.2.0` to `1.0.0`.
+2. A release that removes the backward compatible changes and removes the deprecation warning.
+This release will be tagged with a major version bump, e.g., `0.2.0` to `1.0.0`.

 This is unlikely to happen often, but it is important to keep in mind when updating.